 Developing a good mobile app marketing strategy requires a deep understanding of what it is and how the process works.
 So let’s break it down into parts for better insight.
 The way people use mobile apps can be described as a sequence of stages, also known as funnel stages in marketing terms.
-As far as mobile app marketing is concerned, here are its three key funnel stages.
+Here are its three key funnel stages,

-- Acquisition—this is the first step in which users interact or learn about your app for the first time.
-This is where you have to understand how to lure this people in, get them to download and install your app.
+This is the first step in which users interact or learn about your app for the first time.
+This is where you have to understand how to lure these people in, get them to download and install your app.
 User acquisition campaigns are intended to promote the brand to the right audience and good ones can attract new users, thus helping build a user base.

-- Activation—this is the second step wherein people have already purchased/downloaded your mobile app and are using it for the first time.
-This includes actions such as adding personal information (email, phone number etc.) or completing an action of some sort (i.e. making a purchase).
+This is the second step wherein people have already purchased/downloaded your mobile app and are using it for the first time.
+This includes actions such as adding personal information (email, phone number, etc.) or completing an action of some sort (i.e. making a purchase).

 Now that we have broken down the process of mobile app marketing, it is time to discuss some strategy—where to start from, what to do and how to approach the marketing campaign.
 As is the case with all forms of marketing, you need to develop a thorough mobile app marketing plan if you want your app to succeed.
 This means planning for how you are going to promote it from its inception all the way to its official launch.

-Even though there are dozens of steps you can take as far as strategies go, here we will try to include the main components that you should take into account when developing your own mobile app digital marketing plan.
+Even though there are dozens of steps you can take as far as strategies go, here we will try to include the main components that you should take into account when developing your own plan.